Meadowlark Violin Shop

 This is one of the bows I take with me on trips.
 It feels extremely light but it also takes a lot of weight.
 Because it is so light, agile, and responsive, I recommend it only for intermediate and advancing intermediate players.
 But if you have some skills, you’ll love it!

-Shoulder Rests and Chinrests
+Shoulder Rest and Chinrests

 Wolf Forte Secondo